 I’ve always been a fan of short cuts; I even made a pie once without peeling the apples, still getting crap from the family on that one!
 This is hands down the easiest and fastest way to make applesauce I’ve ever found.

-There is a slight downfall to this method.
-You’ll need something to separate the apples and peels after you’ve cooked them.
-I did it for years with a Victorio Food Strainer and Sauce Maker but this year I’m using the KitchenAid Fruit and Vegetable Strainer that hooks to my stand mixer.
+There is one issue with this method, you’ll need something to separate the apples and peels after you’ve cooked them.
+I did it for years with a Hand-Cranked Food Strainer but now I use the KitchenAid Fruit and Vegetable Strainer that hooks to my stand mixer.

-The strainer is cheaper (actually if you already have a mixer they are about the same, if you want to grind meat go ahead and buy the meat/fruit combo) but requires some arm power, luckily I still get my arm workout carrying Mary around.
+The strainer is cheaper (actually if you already have a mixer they are about the same) but requires some arm power.

-You’ll also need a large pot to do the cooking and a set up for water bath canning if you plan to preserve some for the future.
-I’m a big fan of small batch canning but if we’re having a good apple year I go all in with canning apple sauce.
+You’ll also need a large pot to do the cooking and a setup for water bath canning if you plan to preserve some for the future.
+I usually stick to small batches but if we’re having a good apple year I go all-in with canning apple sauce.

 The slope also made a ladder too dangerous, if you could even get a ladder into the dense overgrown apple trees.
 It was a real shame that we couldn’t get to the really nice, bright red and shiny apples but I managed to drag home 3 shopping bags full of free apples.